Jilissa Zoltko Is A Smokeshow In Plunging Top And Skintight Booty Shorts

 Her long blond hair, which was styled in loose waves, was parted in the middle and fell around her back and shoulders.
 She rocked her nails semi-long with a nude polish.

-The model showcased her enviable physique in a scanty, all-white, athleisure-wear ensemble from Bo and Tee, a U.K.-based clothing brand.
+The model showcased her enviable physique in a scanty all-white athleisure-wear ensemble from Bo and Tee, a U.K.-based clothing brand.
 Her top featured a ribbed texture, two thick shoulder straps, and a plunging neckline that put much of her cleavage on display.
 The garment’s cropped body also highlighted her flat midsection.
 She teamed the number with matching high-rise booty shorts that tightly hugged her curvy figure, drawing the eye to her hips and slim waist.

-She added some color to the monochromatic outfit with a black Christian Dior purse.
-She also accessorized with a pair of brown, cat-eye sunglasses, a gold bracelet, a ring, and a dainty necklace.
+Jilissa added some color to the outfit with a black Christian Dior purse.
+She also accessorized with a pair of brown cat-eye sunglasses, a gold bracelet, a ring, and a dainty necklace.

-In the post’s caption, she expressed that she was out and about, and tagged Bo and Tee’s Instagram handle.
+In the caption, she expressed that she was out and about, and tagged Bo and Tee’s Instagram handle.

-Thursday’s post, which went live just one hour ago, looked to be popular with social media users as it accumulated more than 5,000 likes.
-In the comments section, dozens of fans quickly articulated their sweet thoughts on the model, her body, her beauty, and her apparel.
+Jilissa’s latest post, which went live just one hour ago, looked to be popular with social media users as it accumulated more than 5,000 likes.
+In the comments section, dozens of fans quickly articulated their sweet thoughts on the model.

 “Such a babe mama,” one individual commented, following with two heart-eyes emoji.